nghttp2/nghttp2/_sources/tutorial-client.txt

 =========================

 In this tutorial, we are going to write very primitive HTTP/2.0 client.
-The complete source code, libevent-client.c, is attached at the end of this page.
+The complete source code, `libevent-client.c`_, is attached at the end of this page.
 It also resides in examples directory in the archive or repository.